WHATS HOT

 · Have you noticed that your child has many unfounded fears about situations such as storms or performing in front of a group?

-Anxiety disorders are a serious mental condition that can cause significant problems in a child’s life.
+Anxiety disorders are a serious mental health condition that can cause significant problems in a child’s life.
 Symptoms of anxiety disorders can include crying, feeling sick, clinginess, and obsessing over thoughts such as you dying or becoming ill.
 If you think your child may be experiencing anxiety, it’s important to talk to a mental health professional.

 After screening for a childhood anxiety disorder and finding that your child has one, you and your physician should sit down and decide what the next step will be to help your child cope.
 It may be as simple as learning how to calm the child and teaching him a few effective strategies for dealing with his anxiety, or it may be more involved, such as therapy or medication.
-No matter what the next step is, remember that you are not alone in this and there is help available to get your child back to a , happy state.
+No matter what the next step is, remember that you are not alone in this and there is help available to get your child back to a healthy, happy state.

-There are many options available when it comes to helping deal with anxiety and fear.
-One option is to have your child with a professional therapist who is much more skilled in how to help children reduce their anxiety and fear.
-This can help your child enjoy life to the fullest and more confident.
+There are many options available when it comes to helping children deal with anxiety and fear.
+One option is to have your child work with a professional therapist who is much more skilled in how to help children reduce their anxiety and fear.
+This can help your child enjoy life to the fullest and feel more confident.

 Group therapy can be incredibly effective for children when they realize that other kids are experiencing the same feelings as them.
 This realization can help them see that they’re not alone in what they’re going through.
 A professional therapist may be able to suggest group therapy as a possible treatment option for your child.